utakatalp/BusinessCard/README.md

     <string name="email">example@email.com</string>
     <string name="location">123 Main St, Springfield</string>
 </resources>
-🌈 Customization
-You can update:

-Name, title, and contact info

-Drawable icons in res/drawable

-Colors and typography in ui.theme

-To change text color to Android green, for example:

-kotlin
-Copy
-Edit
-Text("Example", color = Color(0xFF3DDC84))

----

 Let me know if you'd like this exported as a downloadable file or if you want help generating icons or UI assets!